aliuosio/workflows-shared/Futures-Analyst.md

 ![Futures Analyst V1 Workflow](media/images/futures-analyst-teaser.jpeg)

-The main purpose of the "Futures Analyst V1" workflow is to automatically generate a **futures trade recommendation** for cryptocurrencies.
-You can ask it for an analysis in plain English (like "what's the forecast for Bitcoin?"), and it delivers a complete trade setup.
+Tthe "Futures Analyst " workflow  generates a futures trade recommendation for cryptocurrencies.
+You can ask it for an analysis (like "what's the forecast for Bitcoin?"), and it delivers a complete trade setup.

 ### How It Works